crablab/dissertation/reports/final_report/user_guide.md

 2) Execute `docker-compose up` and go and make a cup of tea!
 3) Visit http://localhost:5000 to get the login page

+To terminate `ctrl+c` and the containers will gracefully stop.
+The database is persisted.

 ### Using the website

+To create a new user you visit `/signup`.
+It is recommended to create a student and administrator account.

+You can then login as an administrator and create a new course with first lecture in the future.
+You can add further lectures if required.

+It is then possible on `/administrator` to assign students to a course.

+Logging in as a student, you see all upcoming lectures for all courses, and the next lecture.

 ### Running tests